-Goodbye are the super fitted, cropped jean jackets.
+Goodbye are the super-fitted, cropped jean jackets.
 Hello, more relaxed fits.
 These just instantly make you feel more on trend.
-I officially tossed my super fitted one for a few updated oversized fits.
+I officially tossed my shrunken one for a few updated oversized fits.
 I also think swapping for a shacket is a great idea too like I did here.

 Update Your Riding Boots